-- Risk of overturning - Always advise the user if you deactivate the anti-tippers. - There is a red label on the housing of the anti-tipper, this label shows when the anti-tipper is inactivated.
+- Always advise the user if you deactivate the anti-tippers. - There is a red label on the housing of the anti-tipper, this label shows when the anti-tipper is inactivated.
 When the anti-tipper is correctly activated, the red label will be concealed.